Home›Articles›How To›Bike Mileage Guide

 Step 7: Apply These Five Maintenance Steps to Improve Mileage

-These are ranked by mileage improvement per rupee spent:
+Ranked here by mileage improvement per rupee spent.

 Common Mistakes to Avoid

 Comparing against ARAI figures.
-ARAI figures are not achievable in real-world Indian city riding.
+These aren't achievable in real-world Indian city riding.
 A 15% gap is normal; focus on your own baseline and whether it's improving or declining.

 Ignoring tyre pressure.
-This is the most common and cheapest fix, yet most riders check tyre pressure only when there is a visible problem.
-Build a weekly habit.
+This is the most common and cheapest fix, yet most riders only check tyre pressure once there's a visible problem.
+Build a weekly habit instead.

 Servicing at unregistered workshops.
-Unauthorised service centres sometimes use non-specification parts (substandard air filters, wrong oil grade) that hurt mileage.
-For the first 3 services while under warranty, use authorised dealers.
+Unauthorized service centres sometimes use non-specification parts (substandard air filters, wrong oil grade) that hurt mileage.
+For the first three services while under warranty, stick with authorized dealers.

 Formula & Methodology